15 Valuable Facts About Traveling To Mexico With Kids

 Remember to also practice road safety when walking through some of the city streets.
-Cars in Mexico can drive pretty fast through the streets, so be sure your kids know to stay off the middle of the road when you’re traveling to Mexico with kids.
+Cars in Mexico can drive pretty fast through the streets.
+Be sure your kids know to stay off the middle of the road when you’re traveling to Mexico with kids.

 If you're planning on renting a car, you will also need to purchase insurance along with the rental.
 This is required by Mexican law.

-6. Uber is available in most cities, but taxis are still the more reliable option
+7. Uber is available in most cities, but taxis are still the more reliable option

 Taxis in Mexico don't use a meter.
 So one of our Mexico travel tips is to do research ahead of time to get the going rate for a taxi ride.
 Ask other travelers, or better yet, ask locals.

-7. Buses are a great way to get around Mexico
+8. Buses are a great way to get around Mexico

 If you're planning on traveling between cities in Mexico, consider taking a bus rather than flying on a plane.
 Buses are inexpensive, and a great way to take in some scenery.

 Around Eastern Mexico and the Yucatan Peninsula, the major bus company is Ado.
-All of these bus company allow tickets to be purchased ahead of time online.
+All of these bus companies allow tickets to be purchased ahead of time online.
 Plan to arrive at the bus terminal about an hour before departure to avoid missing your bus.